DigitalPublishingToolkit/TOD18-Geoblocking/md/05LlamasRodriguezTunnelingmedia.md

 Tunnels come in multiple forms.
 The U.S. Department of Homeland Security identifies at least three different types of underground border tunnels.
-Rudimentary tunnels are small, shallow, often crudely constructed and used only to travel only a short distance.
+Rudimentary tunnels are small, shallow, often crudely constructed and used to travel only a short distance.
 These are usually detected when they cause a sinkhole, or ground surface collapse.
 In December 2013, officers from the U.S. Immigration and Customs Enforcement and Homeland Security Investigations found one of these tunnels in the